The Referral Hit The Front Desk At 4:58 PM. Another Specialist Made The Next Step Easier.

 If the referral office or patient cannot get a clean next step fast, the consult often moves somewhere easier.

-Orthopedics, pain management, cardiology, ENT, GI, urology, neurology, and similar specialty clinics do not just compete on clinical reputation.
+Orthopedics, cardiology, ENT, GI, urology, neurology, and similar specialty clinics do not just compete on clinical reputation.
 They compete on whether the referring office and patient can feel progress immediately after the referral is made.

 That means a missed ring, a murky callback promise, or a mixed queue is not a small front-desk issue.
 It is the exact moment relationship capital starts transferring to another clinic that feels easier to work with.